TangibleInc/template-system/template/readme.md

 # Template module

-This module defined the template language.
+This module defines the template language.